RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/index.md

 # Loads

 The load element can be used to model consumption loads (with positive active power) as well as generation loads (with negative active power).

+## Connections

-For each load type, two connections can be made:
+For each load type, two connections can be made.

-* star-connected loads using a `phases` constructor argument containing a `"n"`
+### Star connection

+Here is the diagram of a star-connected three-phase load:

 ````{tab} European standards
 ```{image}  /_static/Load/European_Star_Load.svg